EU Withdrawal Returns

 2. Sends the legally required pre-fulfillment confirmation email.

-If the Shopify cancellation can't be completed (for example, the order can no longer be cancelled), the withdrawal still stands as a valid legal declaration.
 The record's cancellation state changes to "Manual action required" and the Shopify failure reason is shown in your admin so you can resolve it manually.

 Post-fulfillment withdrawal (order has shipped)